evgenyneu/keychain-swift/README.md

-## ❗️Known critical issues❗️
+## ❗️Known critical issue❗️

-1. It [has been reported](https://github.com/evgenyneu/keychain-swift/issues/15) that the library sometimes returns `nil`  instead of the stored Keychain value.
+It [has been reported](https://github.com/evgenyneu/keychain-swift/issues/15) that the library sometimes returns `nil`  instead of the stored Keychain value.
 It may be connected with [the Keychain issue](https://forums.developer.apple.com/thread/4743) reported on Apple developer forums.

-1. In addition, [users experienced](https://github.com/evgenyneu/keychain-swift/issues/98) random crashes when storing text in Keychain.

-Both issues are random and hard to reproduce.
-If you experienced these problems feel free to create an issue and share your story, so we can find solutions.
+The issue is random and hard to reproduce.
+If you experienced this problem feel free to create an issue and share your story, so we can find solutions.

 # Helper functions for storing text in Keychain for iOS, macOS, tvOS and WatchOS